 - Pleasant View — A tiny town sits on a short, cut-off segment of the road in Shelby County.

-- Lifting a blighted neighborhood: The Angie’s List campus — This company headquarters where the Michigan Road and the National Road meet on Indianapolis’s Eastside.
+- Lifting a blighted neighborhood: The Angie’s List campus — This company headquarters where the road meets the National Road on Indianapolis’s Eastside.
 They transformed a decaying, crime-ridden neighborhood.

 - The McOuat building — A blighted building, restored, in downtown Indianapolis.